 There is so much hype about vaginal pH these days, and for good reason, specifically when it comes to intimate, feminine health.
-In this article we’ll talk more about what vaginal pH is, what can happen when vaginal pH balance is off as well as discuss a few ways to potentially fix vaginal pH levels if they are out of whack.
+In this article we’ll talk more about what vaginal pH is, what can happen when vaginal pH balance is off, as well as discuss a few ways to maintain a normal vaginal pH if you’re finding your levels are out of whack.

 Not everyone is able to or willing to use estrogen replacement in these instances, however.
-Revaree®, a hormone-free treatment option that uses hyaluronic acid for vaginal dryness, can help maintain vaginal moisture and minimize these symptoms when used regularly.
-In fact, the hyaluronic acid in Revaree, has been shown in clinical studies to play a role in repairing vaginal tissue and maintaining vaginal pH.1 These results were similar to those seen with vaginal estriol and conjugated vaginal estrogen in women.2
+Revaree®, a hormone-free treatment option that uses hyaluronic acid for addressing vaginal dryness, can help maintain vaginal moisture and minimize these symptoms, when used regularly.
+In fact, the hyaluronic acid in Revaree, has been shown in clinical studies to play a role in repairing vaginal tissue and maintaining a healthy vaginal pH.1 These results were similar to those seen in women using vaginal estriol and conjugated vaginal estrogen.2

 Risks Associated with Vaginal pH Imbalance